poccariswet/png-resizer/README.md

 # png-resizer

-this project provide image resize command line interface.
+this project provide png resize command line interface.
+But not only png. if changing `ImageFormat`, it can use other image type.<br>
 [clap](https://github.com/clap-rs/clap) is the best Command Line Argument Parser for Rust.

 ## Usage